movestore/DistanceMoved/README.md

 ### Settings

-**Distance to be calculated (`distMeasure`):** one option has to be chosen: `Cumulative distance`, `Net displacement` or `Maximum net displacement`. *Cumulative distance* calculates the sum of the length of all segments per chosen time interval or the entire track. *Net displacement* calculates the distance of the straight line between the 1st and the last point per chosen time interval or the entire track. *Maximum net displacement* returns the maximum straight line distance of the distance matrix between all pairs of locations per chosen time interval or the entire track.
+**Distance to be calculated (`distMeasure`):** one option has to be chosen: `Cumulative distance`, `Net displacement` or `Maximum net displacement`. *Cumulative distance* calculates the sum of the length of all segments per chosen time interval or the entire track. *Net displacement* calculates the distance of the straight line between the first and the last point per chosen time interval or the entire track. *Maximum net displacement* returns the maximum straight line distance of the distance matrix between all pairs of locations per chosen time interval or the entire track.

 **Time unit (`time_unit`):** the unit of the time interval for which the distance will be calculated.
 Available are: `Seconds`, `Minutes`, `Hours`, `Days`, `Month`, `Years`.
 To select the entire tracking period, `ALL` has to be chosen.
 Default is `Days`.